Gendered Cultures and Climate Justice: Rethinking Smart Cities and Infrastructure Corridors in India

 Theme 3.
 Knowledge Politics of ‘Nature’

 What are the key environmental challenges that are driving urban transformations in India?
 Why?
-What are the issues that cities are facing today, including ways that climate change socially and economically impacts cities, and the interlinkages between these issues.
-Climate justice, gender, and land use changes are intricately linked.
+What are the issues that cities are facing today, including ways that climate change socially and economically impacts cities, and the interlinkages between these issues?
+Climate justice, gender, and land-use changes are intricately linked.
 But, whose knowledge is going to count when it comes to understanding how we value nature and to what ends?
-Cities are also causing disintegration of existing villages and societies cutting through them socio-cultural and ecological breakdowns.
-We need to critically look at what is planned (on the public policy-side) for the “integration” or incorporation of villages that will fall under the industrial corridors perimeter.
-Existing examples of the consequences include: destruction of economic clusters of villages, geographies of settlements = split in half, gendered impacts on employment and labour, panchayat composition, change of administrative status etc. We ask — Do we have a support system ready to absorb the shocks of drastic change in lifestyle, breakdown of community and livelihoods?
+Cities are also causing the disintegration of existing villages and societies cutting through them socio-cultural and ecological breakdowns.
+We need to critically look at what is planned (on the public policy-side) for the “integration” or incorporation of villages that will fall under the perimeter of the industrial corridor.
+Existing examples of the consequences include the destruction of economic clusters of villages, geographies of settlements = split in half, gendered impacts on employment and labour, panchayat composition, change of administrative status etc. We ask — Do we have a support system ready to absorb the shocks of drastic change in lifestyle, breakdown of community and livelihoods?

 Theme 4.
 Knowledge Production and Politics around Financing Infrastructure